Transient User and Developer Manual

 • The transient-files class can be used for a ‘--’ argument that indicates that all remaining arguments are files.

-• Classes used for infix commands that represent variables should derived from the abstract transient-variables class.
+• Classes used for infix commands that represent variables should derived from the abstract transient-variable class.

 Magit defines additional classes, which can serve as examples for the fancy things you can do without modifying Transient.
 Some of these classes will likely get generalized and added to Transient.
 For now they are very much subject to change and not documented.